nancydrewdatabase/nancydrewdatabase.github.io/content/03 MHM/Puzzles/Hanzi/王 King.md

 ---
 number: 8
 environment: "[[Golden Gardenia Basement Secret Passage]]"
+tags:
+  - food
 ---
 ## Location
-- On a takeout box
+- On a takeout box in the basement secret passage